on Friday, 07 October 2016.

 However, longevity is not the only key indicator of success in the trade event sphere.
 Events such as the Financial Service Expo and Technology for Marketing consistently perform well due to their adaptability in an ever-changing industry.
 The TFM trade show has been running for many years, however, due to the recent changes in the technology and marketing sectors, they have re-imagined the whole event experience for 2016.

-In this digital age, online tradeshows have an ever-increasing popularity.
+In this digital age, online tradeshows have ever-increasing popularity.
 Virtual tradeshows are run online and go live for a limited time period.
 Exhibitors can build virtual booths with information related to their products and visitors can interact with stalls via a website.

 The positives of virtual tradeshows include the fact they are not limited to geographical locations and attendees can experience them from the comfort of their home or office, due to this they are also significantly cheaper to run and attend.

-Live chat features at virtual trade events also mean companies can showcase digital presentations that are instantly available a wide global audience.
+Live chat features at virtual trade events also mean companies can showcase digital presentations that are instantly available to a wide global audience.
 If your business is heavily reliant on internet networking, virtual trade shows may be an advantageous choice.